UK tech experts · info@vividrepairs.co.uk

 05What warranty and returns apply to the Fractal Design North?+

 Amazon offers 30-day hassle-free returns if the case doesn't suit your build.
-Fractal Design typically provides a 2-year warranty on their cases covering manufacturing defects.
-Check the product listing and Fractal Design's official website for the exact warranty terms applicable to your purchase, as these can vary by region and retailer.
+Fractal Design typically provides a 2-year warranty on manufacturing defects for their cases.
+Check the product listing and Fractal Design's official support pages for exact warranty terms applicable to your purchase.

 Should you buy it?